The top 3 reasons you cough when you vape.

 3. You’re vaping wrong.

+The third reason why you would cough when you vape is that you’re vaping wrong.
 It’s a classic vape shop scenario that a first-timer will go in, try a sample, and start coughing… why is that?
 Well, it’s because no one has told them that it’s not exactly the same as smoking a cigarette.
 There are two types of devices when it comes to vaping technique, mouth-to-lung (known at MTL) and Direct-to-Lung known as (DTL).
-For a beginner, you’re more than likely going to want to stick with mouth-to-lung vaping as this most closely resembles smoking a cigarette.
+For a beginner, you’re more than likely going to want to stick with mouth-to-lung vaping.
+Why?
+Because this most closely resembles smoking a cigarette.
 At this point, smoking a cigarette may be an automatic thing.
 When you start vaping you need to think about the technique a little bit for the first few weeks.

 A big mistake you might make at first is pressing the fire button before the device is in your mouth.
-This with start the vaporising process but without you breathing it in, it’s going to be hot and too much to start with.
+This will start the vaporising process but without you breathing it in.Iit’s going to be hot and too much to start with.
 If you do this, you’ll go to vape and get far too much vapour making you cough.

 Making sure you have the optimal setup is crucial to having an enjoyable vaping experience.
 Trying to use high-powered devices as a beginner is not always the best idea.
+As mentioned might make you cough when you vape.
 Similarly making sure you’re using the right type of e-liquid and the right strength nicotine for your device is just as important.
 Whilst also not forgetting that this is different to smoking and requires a slightly different approach.
 Remembering all these things can be the difference between enjoying vaping smoothly and coughing every time you switch on your device.